Why is it important to understand confidentiality?

 There are lots of different ways that professionals can keep your information secure.
-For example, they could keep your notes in a password-protected folder on a computer, or locked in a filing cabinet.
+For example, they could keep your notes:

 If you're not sure how your information will be stored, you can ask the person you're speaking to.
 They should be able tell you how it will be kept securely.

 You usually have to give permission for your information to be shared.
 This is known as giving your consent.